elibrowne/django-project/README.md

 The website was created using Bootstrap as a starting point.
 For example, the navigation bars and the buttons are just the basic bootstrap ones with very little changed.
 Elements were changed for a consistent font (Karla) and color scheme (green).

 ### Bonus categories
-I have the ability to register a user, the ability to react to posts and/or comment below them, and I worked on making the design more advanced.
+I have the ability to register a user, the ability to react to posts and/or comment below them, and I worked on making the design more advanced (we talked about these in class).

 #### Checkup One, Step One (April 15)
 *project/urls.py* Both a link to an admin site and a forward to plants/urls.py <br />